The DeWalt DWE7491RS wins for small shops on rolling mobility, rack-and-pinion fence, and 32-1/2-inch rip capacity. Full hands-on picks inside.

 The rack-and-pinion fence is the other killer feature.
 Most jobsite saws have a single-rail fence that deflects under pressure.
 The DWE7491RS uses a pinion mechanism that locks both sides of the fence simultaneously, which means your 23-7/8" cut stays 23-7/8" all the way across.
 On repeat cuts, that turns a two-measurement job into a one-measurement job.

-The DWE7480 runs the same 15-amp motor and the same fence system as its bigger sibling, just in a more compact stand with 24-1/2" rip capacity.
+The DWE7485 runs a 15-amp motor and a rack-and-pinion fence in a compact frame with 24-1/2" rip capacity.
 For anyone who is not regularly ripping full sheet goods, the smaller cut capacity is a non-issue.
 The saw fits on a workbench or a sturdy sawhorse setup and still delivers the same cut quality DeWalt is known for.

 The tradeoff is mobility.
-Without the rolling stand, moving the DWE7480 means lifting it -- at around 50 pounds, that is manageable but not effortless.
-If your shop layout lets you park the saw in one place, the DWE7480 saves you $270 versus the DWE7491RS for basically the same cut.
+Without the rolling stand, moving the DWE7485 means lifting it onto a bench or stand; manageable, but not effortless.
+If your shop layout lets you park the saw in one place, the DWE7485 saves space versus the DWE7491RS while keeping the fence accuracy that matters most for small-shop rips.

 How to Choose a Table Saw for a Small Shop